charmplusplus/charm/doc/charm++/manual.rst

   (e.g. ``netlrts-linux-x86_64-smp/``).
-If SCOTCH is installed in a non-standard location, use the *-incdir* and *-libdir* build time options to point to the include and library directories used, respectively.
+If SCOTCH is installed in a non-standard location, use the *-incdir* and *-libdir* build time options to point to the include and library directories used, respectively. (``+balancer ScotchLB``)

-In distributed approaches, load data is only exchanged among neighboring processors and there is no messaging outside this local neighborhood.
-However, they will not, in general, provide an immediate restoration for load balance - the process is iterated until the desired load balance can be achieved.
+In distributed approaches, the strategy executes across multiple PEs, providing scalable computational and communication performance.

 Listed below are the distributed load balancers:

 - **DistributedLB**: A load balancer which uses partial information about underloaded and overloaded processors in the system to do probabilistic transfer of load.
-This is a refinement based strategy.
+This is a refinement based strategy. (``+balancer DistributedLB``)

 Custom strategies should be built using TreeLB or DistBaseLB (the base class for DistributedLB).
 Custom strategies that are based on